mpkrass7/shmapy/README.md

 # Shmapy
-The fabulous package for building a United States hex map with optional hex filling.
+The fabulous package for build hex maps and facet maps

 ## Install